nealbarshes/nealbarshes.github.io/PatientEducation/index.md

 </p>

 Working with a <b>smoking cessation counsellor</b> can <b><u>double</u></b> your chances of successfully quitting tobacco use.
 There are two sources of FREE help available to you:
-1. [YesQuit.org webpage](https://www.yesquit.org) (phone 877-YES-QUIT or 877-937-7848), from the Texas Department of State Health Services and the American Cancer Society. <u>This is the best option if you want coaching via phone</u>. <p><p>
+1. [YesQuit.org webpage](https://www.yesquit.org) (phone 877-YES-QUIT or 877-937-7848), from the Texas Department of State Health Services and the American Cancer Society. <u>This is the best option if you want coaching via phone</u>.

 2. [SmokeFree.gov webpage](https://www.smokefree.gov) (phone 800-QUIT-NOW or 800-784-8669), from the U.S. Department of Health and Human Services and the National Cancer Institute.
 This webpage provides excellent online resources, including these [free phone apps](https://smokefree.gov/tools-tips/apps) that can also help you help you with quitting.

 This is one woman's testimony on how coaching helped her become free of tobacco: